 - Corn: Adds a touch of sweetness and crunch to the mix.

-- Monterey Jack Cheese: Melts well, binding all the ingredients together.
+- Pepper Jack Cheese: Melts well, binding all the ingredients together.
+We enjoy the Cabot brand.

 - Cilantro: Fresh cilantro adds freshness.